BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Experimental Results

 \subsection{Bump-EDNN Performance}

 In this section, we demonstrate the advantages of Bump-EDNN in comparison to the standard EDNN in solving time-dependent PDEs with significantly reduced computational cost and improved efficiency.
-We apply this approach on two-dimensional heat equation:
+We apply this approach on the two-dimensional heat equation defined on $\Omega = [-\pi, \pi]^2$

 The analytical solution is